postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ## Variable types

 Beyond scope, global and environment variables can be defined by type.
-The base type that is automatically assigned to variables in these scopes is *default* type.
-Users with [editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to *secret* type.

 The two variable types that you can configure for environment and global variables are:

-* **Default type** is shown as plain text and has no additional properties.
+* **Default type** is the base type that is automatically assigned to variables.
+This type is shown as plain text and has no additional properties.
 * **Secret type** masks the [initial and current values](#specifying-variable-detail) for all workspace members and can be used to prevent unintentional disclosure of sensitive data, including API secrets, passwords, tokens, and keys.

+Users with [editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to *secret* type.

 > Postman will store environment and global variables as strings regardless of type.